LLC vs. Sole Proprietorship: What solo entrepreneurs should consider

 - S corporation (Owners use Form 1120-S to file your corporation’s federal taxes and Schedule K-1 (Form 1120-S) is issued to shareholders; the passthrough to shareholders on their individual tax return, Form 1040, Schedule E)

-- Default: Taxation as a partnership on Form 1065; passthrough to members on Schedule K-1 (Form 1065) to their individual federal tax return, Form 1040, Schedule E).
+- Default: Multi-member LLC taxes are reported on Form 1065; passthrough to members on Schedule K-1 (Form 1065) to their individual federal tax return, Form 1040, Schedule E).

 - Elections: the business may elect to be taxed as a corporation (C or S corporation):